KernFerm/GameplayGuardian/README.md

 Your thoughts and suggestions mean the world to us! 💬 Let us know how you feel, share your ideas, or point out what needs tweaking through our GitHub issues.
 Your feedback is crucial in steering GameplayGuardian towards perfection.

 **Don’t have a GitHub account?** It’s free and easy to set up!
-Sign up to track issues, follow our [organization's GitHub](#) for updates, or interact through issues directly!
+Sign up to track issues, follow our [**fnbubbles420 org**](https://github.com/fnbubbles420-org) for updates, or interact through issues directly!

 ## 📖 How to Add GameplayGuardian to Your Twitch Channel